-Contrary to intuition, even white paint actually absorbs the rays and heat of the sun rather than reflecting most of them back into the sky.
-On sunny days, even white paint actually heats up, making it harder to keep interior spaces cooler.
+Contrary to intuition, even white paint absorbs the rays and heat of the sun rather than reflecting most of the heat back into the sky.
+On sunny days, white paint actually heats up, making it harder to keep interior spaces cooler.

-Even the whitest of white paints out there on the commercial market today reflect at most 80-90 percent of light, according to Ruan.
+Even the whitest of white paints out there on the commercial market today reflect at most 80 to 90 percent of light, according to Ruan.

-The new Purdue paint not only reflects nearly all of the sun’s rays back into space, it also sends infrared heat away from the surface of a building, which equates to an average cooling power of 113 watts per square meter (10.7 square feet).
+The new Purdue paint not only reflects nearly all of the sun’s rays back into space but also sends infrared heat away from the surface of a building This equates to an average cooling power of 113 watts per square meter (10.7 square feet).

 When the paint is applied to the roof of a building, the researchers say, this translates into powerful savings.